Nastel/remoraj/remora-control/README.md

 ```

-# Turning on StackTrace of method call
+# Capturing Stack Straces

-You can enable stack trace of instrumented method call by enabling `sendStackTrace` property on any advice.
+You can enable stack traces of instrumented method calls by enabling `sendStackTrace` property on any advice.
-That's a global property, so it will affect all generated events.
+It is global property and will affect all generated events.

 ```
 curl -XPOST -d '{